cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Stephen Harb: I had made a first contract for the team that helped outline preliminary work timelines, we did not sign it, however, it was a reference document for future work.

+Chris Gore: I volunteered for my positions in this meeting

 ####9/29/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Discussed basic design features needed to implement the project including a grid system for our game board and the information needed to build individual units.
 Discussed which engine to use to make the game in.

 Mason Meredith: This was primarily a idea meeting, but I did suggest working with gamemaker though in the end we went with Unity.

 Daniel LaBorde: discussed game design with everyone.

+Chris Gore: We spoke about game design and I voted for using Unity as the engine to make our game in.

 ####10/21/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Met up to work on SRS document as a group.
 Combined individual entries into a single document.